-Schools who wish to have bank accounts will be required to maintain records and documents in line with the requirements placed upon the Authority by HM Customs and Excise.
-Detailed information on this process is provided in the Authority's Management Handbook.
+Schools that wish to have bank accounts will be required to maintain records and documents in line with the requirements placed upon the Authority by HM Customs and Excise.
 The method of reimbursing schools for VAT will be in line with the existing bank account scheme.